jamcha-aa/xkb/README.md

 ### Attention

-When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, edit .xkb/symbols/myswap as below:
+When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, edit .xkb/symbols/myswap as below;

 - enable CapsLock to Muhenkan
 - Or disable Muhenkan to Ctrl